-- Specifications must require candidates to complete a minimum of one and a maximum of three controlled assessment components/units.
+Specifications must require candidates to complete a minimum of one and a maximum of three controlled assessment components/units.
 Each controlled assessment component/unit may contain more than one task.
-Tasks must be selected from a number of comparable tasks provided by the awarding body. - Specifications must allow opportunities for centres to contextualise the task(s) to best suit their centre- specific circumstances as permitted by the awarding body
+Tasks must be selected from a number of comparable tasks provided by the awarding body.

+Specifications must provide opportunities for centres to contextualise the task(s) to best suit their centre-specific circumstances1.